 The core 5G NR design will encompass three foundational elements:

-Advanced wireless technologies to deliver the new levels of performance and efficiency that will enable the wide range of 5G services.
-There are three general designations of 5G services and we’ve outlined these here, along with some of the advanced wireless technologies that will be needed to make them reality:
+3 Advanced wireless technologies to deliver the new levels of performance and efficiency that will enable the wide range of 5G services.
+There are three general designations of 5G services, outlined here with some of the advanced wireless technologies that will be needed to make them reality:

 - Enhanced Mobile Broadband (eMBB): Data-intensive applications that need lots of bandwidth, like video streaming or immersive gaming, to give the same experience on a mobile device that we’d get from fixed fibre-optic.
 The technologies that will make it happen include Gigabit LTE, massive MIMO, mmWave technologies, spectrum sharing techniques and advanced channel coding.